Updated: Jul 1

 We stayed with our dear friends, the Daly family, who insisted we experience all things Prague.
 They did not disappoint.
 But due to the political unrest, food shortages were a bit of an issue.
 We indulged in pastries (trdelnik, strudl, makovy) whilst touring and Carole Daly's savvy shopping skills kept us fed in the evening.

 There are many traditional dishes of the region, and most of them look like stew.
 Except the baked mincemeat which is, in fact, meatloaf.
 The goulash was by far my favourite stew option, and one that I have made many times over the years.

-In the Czech and Slovak Republics, goulash is usually made with beef and pork, sometimes combined.
-It is Served with boiled mash, sauerkraut or steamed bread dumplings.
+In the Czech and Slovak Republics, goulash is made with beef and pork, sometimes combined.
+It is served with boiled mash, sauerkraut or steamed bread dumplings.
 In Slovakia, with bread.
-In pubs the dish is often garnished with slices of fresh onion, caraway seeds and spices.
-It is often accompanied by beer.
-Beer can be also added to the stew while cooking.
+In pubs the dish is often garnished with slices of fresh onion, caraway seeds and spices, and is accompanied by beer.
+Beer can also be added to the stew while cooking.
 Seasonal varieties include venison or wild boar goulashes.

 The following recipe is a combo of several tests.
 I served my goulash over dirty mashed.
 If you are cutting carbs, serve over fresh steamed veg.
 This is such a tasty and aromatic dish and a welcome change from normal winter stew.

 1 Pound stew beef or half beef and half pork